My New Feed Reader

 O-New has an RSS FEED that you can SUBSCRIBE TO with GOOGLE READER.
 This allows you not only to view new posts without bookmarking O-New and visiting every day (although you can do that, since we cough cough always have new posts every day), but also lets you keep track of posts I rewrite!
 The next three posts up for rewriting are: Sword Farts Online 4, Tits in the Middle of Nowhere 1, and the Middle of Tits in Nowhere 3. ok never mind maybe you shouldn’t read those

-tl;dr: hello filler posts. here’s the feed link: http://onewdesign.wordpress.com/feed/.
+tl;dr: hello filler posts. here’s the feed link: https://onewdesign.wordpress.com/feed/.
 You can click it if you want.

 P.S. stop lurking